 Alternatively, they can explore by industry to see what sorts of careers are available in, say, the arts or construction, as well as key figures about the sector, including average salary, number of employees and the gender mix of workers.
 There’s also an option to navigate via a specific job title, as well as case studies of people working in different industries.

-Your child can even sign up to create their own personalised career profile, inputting details such as their interests, knowledge, education and training to generate career suggestions.
+What’s more, your child can even sign up to create their own personalised career profile, inputting details such as their interests, knowledge, education and training to generate career suggestions.

 This government website offers advice, hints and tips across the journey into work.